davidlmorris/debuggery/README.md

 ```# define DEBUG_ON true // comment this out to remove debuggery altogether.```

-When `DEBUG_ON` is not defined you will save about 1k of program storage and over 100 bytes of dynamic memory, and your 'release' version will run faster too, since it won't have extra, or maybe any, print statements going out to the Serial port.
+When `DEBUG_ON` is not defined you will save program storage  and dynamic memory.
+With the example code it will be about 1k of program storage and over 100 bytes of dynamic memory, and your 'release' version will likely run faster too, since it won't have extra, or maybe any, print statements going out to the Serial port.
+Unfortunately, if you include a reference to the header file 'debuggery.h' in an INO file even if #defined out (as in "debug_conditionals.h"), Arduino seems to find a way of including the associated cpp file.
+This is true of all library headers that you might add, not just Debuggery!
+See this answer from Nick Gammon on [StackExchange](https://arduino.stackexchange.com/a/13182/100121) for an hint about why.

 Why `DEBUG_ON` and not `DEBUG`?
 It is to avoid potential collisions with an IDE environment that uses debug builds versus releases (now or in the future) since they will certainly use DEBUG.
 This is really up to you, as DEBUG will probably work now, though I would recommend using DEBUG_ON as it is distinct.
 All of the defines I use for various aspects or parts of the program I always start with DEBUG_, so I know at a glance what they are doing there.

 Surround every Debuggery use (or group, or even a whole function) with `#if DEBUG_ON ... #endif`, so that when DEBUG_ON is not defined  (of is define to be false) the code runs without any issues, OR use the [Macros instead](#macros-instead) as shown below.

 If you are convinced that using DEBUG (or even NDEBUG) will not result in any present or future collisions or issues, go ahead an use it.
-You'll probably want [assert()](#assert) as well.
+You'll probably want [assert()](#assert) as well (again not recommended).
 I'm just playing it safe here.

 ## Initialisation

 Debuggery must be initialised using `Debuggery.initialise(true)` (or false for no colour).
-You won't want colour if just using the Arduino IDE, as that won't handle colour, and you'll see extra junk characters instead.
-If you have a Serial port open already, it will flush the current one and re-open it at the default speed of 115200.
+VScode will handle [colour](#colour-support).
+You won't want colour if just using the Arduino IDE, as that doesn't handle colour and you'll see extra junk characters instead.

+If you have a Serial port open already, 'initialise' will flush the Serial port and re-open it at the default speed of 115200, or at the speed your specify.

 ## Printing to the Serial port